-Pocatello City Council Taking Public Comments on Fiscal Year 2021 Budget and Fees
+Pocatello City Council taking public comments on fiscal year 2021 budget and fees

 Once the public hearing is closed, no additional comments will be taken.

-Citizens can watch the August 6 Regular City Council meeting online at http://streaming.pocatello.us or on television at Government Access Channel 56 with a Sparklight (formerly CableOne) subscription.
+Citizens can watch the Thursday Regular City Council meeting online at streaming.pocatello.us or on television at Government Access Channel 56 with a Sparklight (formerly CableOne) subscription.

 The meeting is scheduled to begin at 6 p.m.

-Following the August 6 meeting, the Pocatello City Council is scheduled to consider the Fiscal Year 2021 budget ordinance and fee resolution at their August 20 Regular City Council meeting.
+Following the Thursday meeting, the Pocatello City Council is scheduled to consider the fiscal year 2021 budget ordinance and fee resolution at their Aug.
+20 Regular City Council meeting.

 City Hall is accessible to persons with disabilities.
-Program access accommodations may be provided with three (3) days’ advance notice by contacting Skyler Beebe at sbeebe@pocatello.us; 208.234.6248; or 5815 South 5th Avenue, Pocatello, ID.
+Program access accommodations may be provided with three days’ advance notice by contacting Skyler Beebe at sbeebe@pocatello.us, 208-234-6248 or 5815 S. Fifth Ave., Pocatello, ID.